Skip to main content

 Practical tips

-Where possible aircraft should be used which allow for more people to be present but where this is not possible, for example in gliders or microlights the following measures must be in place to ensure that the policy is met and the risk of an allegation made against a pilot is reduced:
+Where possible, aircraft should be used which allow for more people to be present.
+Where this is not possible, for example in gliders or microlights, the following measures must be in place to ensure that the Yellow Card is being followed and the risk of an allegation made against a pilot is reduced:

 • POR Rules within Chapter 9 must be followed as appropriate for the activity undertaken

-• Pilots who do not hold a role in Scouting must be given a current copy of The Scout Association’s ‘Young People First’ code of practice (Yellow Card) prior to the activity.
+• Pilots who do not hold a role in Scouting must be given a current copy of The Scout Association’s Safeguarding Code of Conduct for Adults (Yellow Card) prior to the activity.

 • Ways of monitoring include, but are not limited to:

-• Live radio contact between the pilot, the young person and an adult Leader on the ground or
+• Live radio contact between the pilot, the young person and an adult volunteer on the ground or

 Where a provider is not in a position to meet the requirements above then they must not be used for the delivery of an air activity experience to young people within Scouting.